gonzalo-bulnes/gonzalo-bulnes.github.io/_drafts/2015-11-03-context-from-scratch.md

 Finally, we were able to put together a generalization of the context idea for isolated branches, which we'll find useful when talking about context adaptations.

 In the next post of this series, the concept of context will allow us to understand different merging scenarios, and drive us toward our first branch management conventions.
-Keep [tuned][rss]!
+Stay tuned!

 <ol id="footnotes">
   <li class="footnote" id="footnote-1">[<a href="#back-1">1</a>] Because the <code>git rebase</code> command is potentially destructive it <a href="https://www.ietf.org/rfc/rfc2119.txt" title="RFC 2119">SHOULD</a> sound scary.</li>